Aunt Edith

-Aunt Edith (1962–1986) was a British Thoroughbred race horse and broodmare.
+Aunt Edith (1962–1986) was a British-bred Thoroughbred racehorse and broodmare.
 In a career which lasted from 1964 until October 1966 she ran nine times and won four races.
 As a three-year-old in 1965 she won the Nassau Stakes and the Prix Vermeille.
 In 1966 she won the Yorkshire Cup before becoming the first filly to win the King George VI and Queen Elizabeth Stakes.
 After being retired from racing she became a successful broodmare.

 Background

 Aunt Edith was a chestnut mare bred by Colonel C. B. Hornung.
 She raced in the colours of her breeder's son John Hornung.
 She was sired by Primera, a stayer from the Byerley Turk sire line, who won two runnings of the Princess of Wales's Stakes and the Ebor Handicap.
 Her dam, Fair Edith, was of no account as a racehorse, but was a daughter of Afterthought, who finished second to Sun Chariot in the 1942 New Oaks.
 The filly was sent into training with Noel Murless at his Warren Place stable in Newmarket, Suffolk.
 As a descendant of the broodmare Kermesse, Aunt Edith was related to Colombo, Sweet Solera and Honest Pleasure.